alstomli/Kuber_setups/README.md

 4. Test to ensure the version you installed is up-to-date `kubectl version --client`

 ### Install a Hypervisor
-if you want your kubernetes run on host not on VM you can skip to Install Docker part In my example I used KVM. run `sudo apt install cpu-checker` and then `sudo kvm-ok` to check if your server can run kvm.
+if you want your kubernetes run on host not on VM you can skip to Install Docker part.
+In my example I used KVM.
+run `sudo apt install cpu-checker` and then `sudo kvm-ok` to check if your server can run kvm.
 If it does, you will see things like: `KVM acceleration can be used`run
 ```sudo apt update